 There are three fees associated with any surgical procedure: surgeon’s fee, anesthesia and facility fee.
 Depending on the extent of your procedure, and whether or not you require muscle tightening, the anesthesia and facility fee will vary based on the time needed.
 Dr. Alghoul will be able to assess your specific needs during your consultation and give you a specific Tummy Tuck surgery cost estimate at that time based upon your needs.

 Contact Dr. Alghoul

-If you’d like to schedule a consultation with Dr. Alghoul to discuss tummy tuck, please call (312) 695-3654 or contact us via email.
+If you’d like to schedule a consultation with Dr. Alghoul to discuss your Tummy Tuck in Chicago, please call (312) 695-3654 or contact us via email.